alistairreilly/ant-appetite/README.md

 #### Acknowledgements

 * Thank you mommy for buying all the food for the ants.
-* Thank you daddy for helping me with the computer
+* Thank you daddy for helping me with the computer.